Suppressed Intrinsic Curvature Gravity: Introduction

-{The role of modifications to General Relativity (GR) is central to ongoing efforts in understanding cosmological dynamics.
-A wide range of extensions to GR—such as scalar-tensor theories, higher-dimensional models, and emergent gravity scenarios—provide powerful frameworks for exploring the interplay between curvature and the evolution of the universe \cite{Clifton:2011jh, Sahlu:2024pxq, deRham:2014zqa}.
-Among these, the \textit{Carroll limit} of GR has emerged as a particularly intriguing direction.
+The role of modifications to General Relativity (GR) is central to ongoing efforts in understanding cosmological dynamics.
+A wide range of extensions to GR, such as scalar-tensor theories, higher-dimensional models, and emergent gravity scenarios provide powerful frameworks for exploring the interplay between curvature and the evolution of the universe \cite{Clifton:2011jh, Sahlu:2024pxq, deRham:2014zqa}.
+In a somewhat tangential manner, the \textit{Carroll limit} of GR has emerged as a particularly intriguing direction from the theoretical perspective.
 In this limit, the speed of light \( c \to 0 \), and the gravitational action simplifies in such a way that the intrinsic curvature is suppressed, while extrinsic curvature dominates the spacetime geometry.
 This leads to a natural mechanism for achieving a nearly flat universe.
 Studies such as \cite{Hansen:2021fxi, deBoer:2023fnj} show that the second-order term in the Carroll expansion of the action—the leading order in \( c \)—contains the only extrinsic curvature, effectively removing the intrinsic curvature contribution.
-As a result, the Carroll limit offers a geometric pathway to resolving the flatness problem, traditionally addressed by inflation, and may provide deeper insight into the structure of early-universe cosmology.
+Taking $c\rightarrow 0$ cannot describe phenomenology, but can give insight to various theoretical aspects of (quantum) gravity.

 This article aims to explore the mechanism of modifying the intrinsic curvature by coupling it to a scalar field and considering the VEV of this field.
 By analyzing models with an additional scalar field, we investigate how these couplings can suppress curvature and their implications for gravity.
 Through this approach, we hope to contribute to the broader understanding of curvature's role in shaping gravity, the universe’s evolution and its potential connection to fundamental physics.